MuRAR: A Simple and Effective Multimodal Retrieval and Answer Refinement Framework for Multimodal Question Answering: Abstract

 \section{Abstract}

-Recent advancements in retrieval-augmented generation (RAG) have demonstrated impressive performance in the question-answering (QA) task.
-However, most previous works predominantly focus on text-based answers.
-While some studies address multimodal data, they still fall short in generating comprehensive multimodal answers, particularly for explaining concepts or providing step-by-step tutorials on how to accomplish specific goals.
-This capability is especially valuable for applications such as enterprise chatbots and settings such as customer service and educational systems, where the answers are sourced from multimodal data.
-In this paper, we introduce a simple and effective framework named MuRAR (Multimodal Retrieval and Answer Refinement).
-MuRAR enhances text-based answers by retrieving relevant multimodal data and refining the responses to create coherent multimodal answers.
-This framework can be easily extended to support multimodal answers in enterprise chatbots with minimal modifications.
-Human evaluation results indicate that multimodal answers generated by MuRAR are more useful and readable compared to plain text answers.
-A video demo of MuRAR is available at \href{https://youtu.be/ykGRtyVVQpU}{https://youtu.be/ykGRtyVVQpU}. \todo[color=orange]{Record the video once the paper is finished}
+Recent advancements in retrieval-augmented generation have demonstrated impressive performance on the question-answering task.
+However, most previous work predominantly focuses on text-based answers.
+Although some studies have explored multimodal data, they still fall short in generating comprehensive multimodal answers, especially step-by-step tutorials for accomplishing specific goals.
+This capability is especially valuable in application scenarios such as enterprise chatbots, customer service systems, and educational platforms.
+In this paper, we propose a simple and effective framework, \MuRAR (\textbf{Mu}ltimodal \textbf{R}etrieval and \textbf{A}nswer \textbf{R}efinement). \MuRAR starts by generating an initial text answer based on the user's question.
+It then retrieves multimodal data relevant to the snippets of the initial text answer.
+By leveraging the retrieved multimodal data and contextual features, \MuRAR refines the initial text answer to create a more comprehensive and informative response.
+This highly adaptable framework can be easily integrated into an enterprise chatbot to produce multimodal answers with minimal modifications.
+Human evaluations demonstrate that the multimodal answers generated by \MuRAR are significantly more useful and readable than plain text responses.
+A video demo of \MuRAR is available at \href{https://youtu.be/ykGRtyVVQpU}{https://youtu.be/ykGRtyVVQpU}.